vdotok/Flutter-one2one/README.md

 6. Select <b>Continue</b> button
 <img width="442" alt="MicrosoftTeams-image (3)" src="https://user-images.githubusercontent.com/86484384/139232081-ba1d8eed-2075-4cac-84f0-b1c3083e3079.png">

+7. You have to change <b>Bundle Identifier</b> also which will be associated to your Apple Account as it is <b>Unique</b> for each account.

-7. The end-product will look like below screenshot.
+8. The end-product will look like below screenshot.
 Make sure it contains no error box
 ![MicrosoftTeams-image (4)](https://user-images.githubusercontent.com/86484384/139232686-8c872744-db54-4785-bc1b-b22ae0691dd3.jpg)

 * <b>To Run Code on a Physical Device:</b>